MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 ![Suspected DCSync attack (replication of directory services) alert.](media/playbooks/dcsync.png)

-In the alert, Compay Segundo failed to retrieve the DCsync (not enough permission):
+In the alert, a user failed to retrieve the DCsync (not enough permission):

 ![Suspected DCSync attack (replication of directory services) alert details.](media/playbooks/dcsync-details.png)